rpepr/rpEPR/README.md

 # rpEPR
 Resolution enhancement and simulation of CW EPR spectra This is a Fortran 90 program for resolution enhancement and simulation of EPR spectra.
-Also included are the supporting libraries, fftpack5, eispack and simplex_asa.
+Also included are the supporting libraries, fftpack5.

 File				Description